- About Us

 6. What is the pre-anesthetic blood screening?

 Pre-anesthetic blood screening is a blood test that is ran prior to surgery at a regional laboratory facility.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.
-For more detail about pre- anesthetic blood tests, please make an appointment with Dr. Sue Fluhr and/or go to surgical FAQ's under the services tab on our website.
+For more detail about pre- anesthetic blood tests, please make an appointment with one of our vets and/or go to surgical FAQ's under the services tab on our website.

 7. How long do the sutures stay in after my pet's surgery?

 The time span required for sutures and/or staples to stay in depends on the procedure performed.
 The more common procedures involving sutures require them to be removed in 10-14 days following the surgery.
 On the other hand, some sutures do not require removal due to the body's white blood cells digesting the suture material.